News release from 21/07/2020

 Volunteers at Meldreth station

-Katherine Cox, Partnerships & CSR Manager at Govia Thameslink Railway, said: “I am delighted that the Community Rail Partnership has received accreditation, earnt through hard work and commitment to the local community.
+Katherine Cox, Partnerships & CSR Manager at Govia Thameslink Railway, said: “I am delighted that the Community Rail Partnership has received accreditation, earned through hard work and commitment to the local community.
 It confirms the strong relationship that has been nurtured between the railway team and the local community, as well as the partnership’s welcoming and inclusive approach to the people they serve.”

 Cllr Bill Handley, Lead Cabinet Member for Community resilience, health and wellbeing at South Cambridgeshire District Council (pictured below), said: “The Community Rail Partnership does fantastic work to support our residents and businesses in Meldreth, Shepreth and Foxton to make the most out of having a local train station.
 At a time when we are passionately working towards achieving net zero carbon across the district, ensuring that communities who can use train travel have the right support to do so will be key.
 Well done to our officer Sarah Grove on this accolade and thanks to our wide volunteer network who offer practical support, such as maintaining station gardens.”